Tiernebre/zone-blitz-deprecated/README.md

 # [zone-blitz](https://zoneblitz.app/)

-A free (as in freedom AND beer!) and open source american football general manager simulator, built entirely with and served on web technologies!
+A free (as in freedom _and_ beer) and open source american football general manager simulator, built entirely with and served on web technologies!

 ## Description